Program 4.2: Commonwealth Courts Registry Services

 Performance measurement

-The key outcome measure is contained in Outcome Four (Programs 4.1 and 4.2) of the Portfolio Budget Statements.
-That is, improved administration and support of the resolution of matters according to law for litigants in the Federal Court of Australia, the FCFCOA (Division 1), the FCFCOA (Division 2) and parties in the Native Title Tribunal through efficient and effective provision of shared corporate and registry services.
+The key outcome measure is contained in Outcome 4 (Programs 4.1 and 4.2) of the Portfolio Budget Statements.
+That is, improved administration and support of the resolution of matters according to law for litigants in the FCA, the FCFCOA (Division 1), the FCFCOA (Division 2) and parties in the Native Title Tribunal through efficient and effective provision of shared corporate and registry services.
 Performance against these goals is reported in the Listed Entity annual report.

 Performance measure